brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

   focal_point: Smart
   preview_only: false
 ---
 I'm always having problems solving a VM obfucscation challenge in any CTF.
 This time I plan to end this by solving a VM CrackMe.
-I got this from a team-mate.
+I got this from a team-mate ( [h4x5p4c3](https://twitter.com/h4x5p4c3) ), another helpful team-mate.

 Here are a few resources before we begin :

 * [Analysis Of Virtualization-based Obfuscation](https://youtu.be/b6udPT79itk)
 * [The challenge](https://drive.google.com/file/d/1Yc54_ogPcVUpFICXVPOnFLsGvS8Xq668/view?usp=sharing)

 As I mentioned earlier, I am not good with VM crackmes but when I started following that video (first), just 40 minutes into the video and I'm able to detect the dispatcher function.
 I highly recommend anyone who really wants to learn.
 I'll be solving a few VM crackmes to improve my skills.
+I have basic reversing skills but I have a bad habit of getting stuck in useless functions or parts of code like we did with XVM.
+Our goal was to solve the crackme and I started to reconstruct the whole code.
+I won't be doing such things in this one.
+Although we might go into detail.

+At the time of writing I'm only 52 minutes into that [video](https://www.youtube.com/watch?v=b6udPT79itk&t=3278s) and still I was able to solve this challenge.
+Maybe the challenge is easier but I also feel that the video is effective too.

+I've already partially solved this crackme and this'll be a detailed explanation on my struggles and all.
+Recently we participated in xmas ctf and I really felt like an impostor.
+I have two options : either I fight this and learn all about VMs (well, most of the stuffs) or I can just stay an impostor.
+I'll walk on the path less travelled by.

+## What Is A VM?

+VM is short form of Virtual Machine.
+A virtual machine is exactly what it's name is, it's virtual!.
+An example of physical machine is your CPU.
+Your CPU is executing real instructions in programs